KRHD-CD: History

 In December 2002, Cox Communications, successor to TCA's Bryan–College Station cable system, announced its intent to drop KRHD from its lineup and replace it with KXXV from Waco at year's end.
 Drewry Broadcasting vigorously objected to this maneuver and denied it retransmission consent approval to carry KXXV directly, having invested $2.5 million since 1999 to station three news reporters, a sports reporter, and two advertising sales representatives in Bryan.
 Cox never dropped KRHD, continuing to carry the station in its lineup on a series of short-term extensions; a long-term agreement was reached in April 2003, under which Cox also began broadcasting Telemundo on its system.
 In 2003, KRHD moved from channel 34 to channel 40.

 Drewry had planned to sell its stations to London Broadcasting in 2008; however, by January 2009, the deal fell through, and London instead bought KCEN-TV.
 It was another six years before Drewry sold its broadcasting portfolio to Raycom Media for $160 million in 2015.
 The sale was completed on December 1.

 Raycom announced a $3.6 billion merger into Atlanta-based Gray Television on June 25, 2018.
 Gray opted to retain KBTX-TV and KWTX-TV in Waco and sold KXXV–KRHD, as well as WTXL-TV in Tallahassee, Florida, to the E. W. Scripps Company for $55 million.
 The sale was completed on January 2, 2019.
 One consequence of the sale was that KRHD lost the Telemundo affiliation to KBTX.

-On April 3, 2023, the station changed brands to 15ABC and began using virtual channel 15.
+On April 3, 2023, the station changed branding to "15ABC", while retaining virtual channel 40.